 Common tests used for a sebaceous cyst include:

-- computed tomography (CT) scans, which help your doctor find the best route for surgery and spot abnormalities
+- CT scans, which help your doctor spot atypical characteristics and find the best route for surgery

-- ultrasounds, which identify the contents inside the cyst
+- ultrasounds, which identify the contents of the cyst

 - punch biopsy, which involves removal of a small amount of tissue from the cyst to be examined in a laboratory for signs of cancer

 Sebaceous cysts are generally not cancerous.
-However, they can be unattractive.
-Cysts left untreated can become very large and may eventually require a surgical removal if they become uncomfortable.
+Cysts left untreated can become very large and may eventually require surgical removal if they become uncomfortable.

 In rare cases, the removal site may become infected.
-Contact your doctor if your skin shows any signs of infection—such as redness and pain—or if you develop a fever.
-Most infections will go away with antibiotics, but some can become deadly if untreated.
+Contact your doctor if your skin shows any signs of infection, such as redness and pain, or if you develop a fever.
+Most infections will go away with antibiotics, but some can be deadly if untreated.